2020PB/police-brutality/CONTRIBUTING.md

 You can also help maintain this repository by looking for additional context surrounding the incidents covered by existing reports.
 Use the research guidelines listed above and include search terms related to the incident in question to find more information.

-#### Contribute to this!
+#### Contribute to this document!

-Make guides to help others contribute.
+Make guides to help others contribute or update the contribution guidelines.

-Find additional quality sources that can be used to find evidence and add them to [gather evidence](#1-Gather-evidence) section, then make a PR.
+Find additional quality sources that can be used to find evidence and add them to the [gather evidence](#1-Gather-evidence) section.

 #### Make suggestions

 If you think we should update this repository, change the guidelines, add new content or really do anything differently, let us know about it!
-[Post an issue](https://github.com/2020PB/police-brutality/issues/new) with specific requests.
+[Post an issue](https://github.com/2020PB/police-brutality/issues/new) with your suggestions!

 ## Incident Report Guidelines

+### Content Standards

 **1. Only events related to the 2020 George Floyd protests in the United States.**
   - No old events or events not related to the protests.